 Now that you understand information entropy, let's move on to transformations of data.
 You can represent data in some fundamental units.
 If you use binary, you have 0 and 1.
 If you use hex, you have 16 characters.
 You can easily transform between the two systems.
 They are essentially equivalent.
 So far so good?
 Ok!

-Now imagine you can transform any dataset that varies over space(or time) - something like the brightness value of an image, into a different coordinate space.
+Now, some imagination!
+Imagine you can transform any dataset that varies over space(or time) - something like the brightness value of an image, into a different coordinate space.
 So instead of x-y coordinates, let's say we have frequency coordinates. freqX and freqY are the axes now.
 This is called a frequency domain representation.
 There is another mindfuck mathematical theorem2 that states that you can do this for any data and you can achieve a perfect lossless transformation as long as freqX and freqY are high enough.

 Okay, but what the freq are freqX and freqY?